bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/block-building.md

 Well, careful asking around a little bit what might need to happen for such an algorithm to get integrated into Bitcoin Core seems to indicate that there might be either a need to make it run separate and the architectural challenge of that would be easy, or if you want to integrate it properly into the mempool.
 Mempool is such a central part of how everything fits together in Bitcoin Core, that would be a pretty invasive change.
-So I'm a little bearish on the timeline
+So I'm a little bearish on the timeline.

 Adam Jonas: 00:48:16